 - In the episode of The Office where Michael accidentally outs Oscar, Michael and Dwight become interesting in learning whether any other staff members are homosexual.
 Michael proposes that Angela might be a lesbian, which Dwight (who is secretly having an affair with Angela) disputes.
 Michael comments, "Imagine Angela with another woman", which Dwight does, with a smirk.

-- The titular character of Sugar Rush uses this to get attention from men.
+- The title character uses this to get attention from men.
 Clubbing with Kim, a lesbian with a crush on her, she is asked by a man if they're lesbians.
 She replies that they are and kisses Kim, who then goes to get drinks for them, thinking they are now a couple.
 However, when she returns, Sugar is with the man.

 - In an earlier episode, Sugar enters a relationship with a Frenchman who cannot speak English.
 Likewise, she can't speak French and uses Kim as a translator.
 When he is leaves on a bus, Sugar asks Kim what the last thing he said was.
 Kim lies and says that he always wanted to see two girls kiss; Sugar obliges.